THE COSTS OF DISEASE CARE

 The most reliable test to gauge your long term sugar intake is known as the gut to butt ratio.
 If the measurement around your waist is bigger than the measurement around your buttocks you are at high risk for diabetes, cancer and dementia.
 For men, it should be, at most, a one to one ratio with no measurement greater than thirty-nine inches.
 For women, the waist should be much smaller than the hips

-The more sugar we eat the more insulin we force our pancreas to produce, the bigger our waistlines become, the more inflammation we produce, the more diabetic we become, the sicker we get.
+The more sugar we eat the more insulin we force our pancreas to produce, the bigger our waistlines become, the more inflammation we produce, the more insulin resistant we become, and the sicker we get.

 Did you know that 150 years ago the average American ate only about one and a half pounds of refined sugar a year but today eats over 160?
 And what’s really scary is that some of us are probably eating only ten or twenty pounds a year.
 There are many eating way more than the average.